risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-source.md

 :::info

-For protobuf data, you cannot specify the schema in the `schema_definition` section of a `CREATE SOURCE` or `CREATE MATERIALIZED SOURCE`statement.
+For protobuf data, you cannot specify the schema in the `schema_definition` section of a `CREATE SOURCE` or `CREATE TABLE` statement.

 :::